-The trays sit in the machine on mounting pins inside the machine's side frames as shown in Figure 1b and 1c.
-The trays can be easily removed and stored elsewhere when not in use.
+The feed tray sits in the machine on mounting pins inside the machine's side frames as shown in Figure 1b.
+The tray can be easily removed and stored elsewhere when not in use.

-Place the tray side guides, bottom flange towards the centre and the centre slot cover on the tray as shown in Figure 1a and screw on the nylon wing nuts to secure the pieces on the tray.
+Place the tray side guides, bottom flange towards the centre and centre slot cover on the tray as shown in Figure 1a and screw on the nylon wing nuts to secure the pieces on the tray.
 The operator side tray guide of both the feed and exit tray should be pulled all the way over to the operator side before tightening its two wing nuts.

 Note: It is critical that the operator side tray guide be moved all the way over to the operator side of the machine to ensure that the stock being processed through the machine passes directly underneath the photocell.
-If the stock does not pass directly underneath the photocell, the machines will not recognise sheets and the program being run will not be initiated.
+If the stock does not pass directly underneath the photocell, the machine will not recognise sheets and the program being run will not be initiated.

 Place a pile of the stock to be processed in the feed tray and use it to align the non-operator side tray guide to the pile.
 Allow a fraction of an inch so that the pile flows freely up and down the tray if released from the top.
-Set the exit tray in a similar manner, although the accuracy of the non-operator side guide position is not critical.